MYKONOS TO NAXOS FERRIES (2026 UPDATE) - Mykonos Secrets

 SEAJET FERRIES

-SEAJET Ferries are the fastest way to go from Mykonos to Naxos, but they are also the least stable and the most expensive.
-The best way to check the available SEAJET Ferry times schedule is to visit the Ferryhopper website.
+Seajet Ferries are usually the fastest ferries to and from any Greek island, but they are also the least stable and by far the most expensive.

 I think paying double the price only to be 1 hour faster to Naxos does not make a lot of sense.
 I would rather take the slow Blue Star ferry between these two islands, but if money is not an issue, just take the fastest option available.